Skylar Rose, Sole Proprietor

 Native Plant Gardens

-After an initial consultation and site visit, I can design, install and maintain your kitchen garden.
+After an initial consultation and site visit, I can design, build, install and maintain your kitchen garden.
 We can work together depending on your preferred level of involvement- I'm happy to do all the hard work myself, work side by side with you, or somewhere in between!

 By choosing to have an organic Kitchen Garden on your property, you can decrease your personal carbon footprint.
 No more plastic-wrapped produce, shipped from faraway lands, grown with pesticides and unethical practices on monoculture farms.
 You can simply walk out the door and harvest fresh, organically grown produce from your own backyard.